 The Brainstem: The Piece That Ties It All Together

-The balance information that is gathered from all of the sources (the eyes, the vestibular system, and the proprioceptive sensors from the muscles and joints) is sent to the same place – the brainstem.
+The balance information received from all of the sources (the eyes, the vestibular system, and the proprioceptive sensors from the muscles and joints) then enters the brainstem.
 The brainstem is an extremely important part of your body’s central nervous system (CNS).
 It acts as a hub and a switchboard for the nerve signals traveling between the body and brain.
 When balance signals reach the brainstem, they are sorted and combined with other information from different parts of the brain in order to make the appropriate adjustments to body position to maintain your balance.
 You may have perfectly normal input from all of the sources that gather information about balance, but if the brainstem fails to interpret them correctly, then vertigo will ultimately be the result.

 Upper Cervical Chiropractic: the Logical Solution to Cervicogenic Vertigo